lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 ```

 `@part1`
+- **Mixed effects**:
-- **Mixed effects**: Has "fixed" and "random" terms, used with multiple measures on same "unit"
+    - Has "fixed" and "random" terms
+    - Used with multiple measures on same "unit" (e.g. over time)

 ```{r}
 # Example syntax: